-Yifang, Gong, & Gini (2015) highlight how satellite-based landcover mapping helps monitor changes over time.
-For BRCRN’s PLF sites, this supports adaptive restoration by tracking floods, erosion, and vegetation shifts—helping local governments and communities make informed, climate-resilient decisions for managing public lands in the Churia-Terai region.
+Yifang, Gong, and Gini (2015) highlighted how satellite-based land-cover mapping helps monitor changes over time.
+For BRCRN’s PLF sites, this supports adaptive restoration by tracking floods, erosion, and vegetation shifts, helping local governments and communities make informed climate-resilient decisions for managing public land in the Churia-Terai region.

 7. Issues of Public Land Forestry

-Despite the existence of the Public Land Forest Development Implementation Guidelines (2062 and 2068), and the provision in the Forest Act 2019 mandating the registration of public lands, significant gaps remain in terms of data collection and mapping of such lands at the district level.
-The absence of secure access and use rights for marginalized and poor communities not only hinders the optimal utilization of public and common forests but also impedes livelihood diversification, exacerbating vulnerability, food insecurity, and social tensions (Unruh, 2004).
-However, the establishment of Public Land Forest (PLF) groups has shown promise—these groups enhance environmental conservation, mitigate natural hazards, and foster social cohesion and livelihood opportunities through activities like agroforestry, collective fish and vegetable farming, and livestock management.
+Despite the existence of the Public Land Forest Development Implementation Guidelines (2062 and 2068) and the provision of the Forest Act 2019 mandating the registration of public land, significant gaps remain in terms of data collection and mapping of such land at the district level.
+The absence of secure access and use rights for marginalized and poor communities not only hinders the optimal utilization of public and common forests, but also impedes livelihood diversification, exacerbating vulnerability, food insecurity, and social tensions (Unruh, 2004).
+However, the establishment of Public Land Forest (PLF) groups has shown promise; these groups enhance environmental conservation, mitigate natural hazards, and foster social cohesion and livelihood opportunities through activities such as agroforestry, collective fish and vegetable farming, and livestock management.
 As emphasized by Kunwar et al. (2008), Public and Institutional Land Management (PILM) groups, when supported by robust policies and long-term community commitment, can serve as viable entry points for broader development efforts, especially in Nepal's southern regions.
-The PCTMCDB (2017) reinforces the need for inclusive participation of poor, marginalized, and Dalit households in public land conservation and rehabilitation.
-Policy analysis further reveals that secure tenure and clearly defined user rights are crucial to incentivize sustainable land and forest use, prevent environmental degradation, and enhance food security.
-Foundational policies like the Local SelfGovernance Act (1999) delegate land management responsibilities to local governments, empowering them to maintain public land inventories.
+The PCTMCDB (2017) reinforces the need for the inclusive participation of poor, marginalized, and Dalit households in public land conservation and rehabilitation.
+Policy analysis further revealed that secure tenure and clearly defined user rights are crucial for incentivizing sustainable land and forest use, preventing environmental degradation, and enhancing food security.
+Foundational policies such as the Local Self-Governance Act (1999) delegate land management responsibilities to local governments, empowering them to maintain public land inventories.
 This is further supported by MoFA’s 2078 directive.
-The Public Land Management Guideline (2006) and the National Land Use Policy (2015) offer frameworks that while environmentally conscious, lack provisions for scientific land productivity enhancement.
+The Public Land Management Guideline (2006) and the National Land Use Policy (2015) offer frameworks that, while environmentally conscious, lack provisions for scientific land productivity enhancements.
 The 'Standard for Allowing the Use of Public Land-2021' reinforces that only government bodies may access public land for up to 30 years, based on demonstrated need—highlighting a shift toward more systematic land governance while still leaving critical tenurial and equity challenges unaddressed.

 9. References